hypar-io/Elements/README.md

 In addition to having a friendly API, the Elements library offers the ability to serialize your data to [glTF](https://www.khronos.org/gltf/), JSON, and [IFC](https://www.buildingsmart.org/about/what-is-openbim/ifc-introduction/).

 ## Why
 One of the core philosophies at [Hypar](https://www.hypar.io) is that we shouldn't rebuild the wheel.
+When we started that project, we needed a library that would generate building elements and run at the core each function on the platform.
 We looked around for existing libraries that fulfilled the following requirements:
 - The library can run in micro-services on Linux.
 - The library is free of dependencies on host applications like Rhino or Revit.
 - The library has an API that takes the best parts from the various object models and programming APIs available in the AEC space.